stulu08/Medieval-Dynasty-Mod-Loader/Modding.md

 ;The file name of your dll as a relative path from you mod folder DLLPath=ExampleMod.dll

-;[LogicMod]
+[LogicMod]
-;The name you mod has, make it the same as in your core mod, if you have one ModName=ExampleMod
+;The name you mod has, make it the same as in your dll, if you have one ModName=ExampleMod

-;The file name of your actor as a relative path from you mod folder ActorFile=Content/ModActor.uasset
+;The file name of your actor as a relative path from your mod folder ActorFile=Content/ModActor.uasset
-;ActorPath will be build automaticly but you can set you own here, this will need to be same as in your project ;ActorPath=/Game/Mods/ExampleMod/Content/ModActor.ModActor_C
+;ActorPath will be build automaticly but you can set your own here ;ActorPath=/Game/Mods/ExampleMod/Content/ModActor.ModActor_C

-[Overrides]
+;PersistentObject is not needed
+;The file name of your persistent object as a relative path from your mod folder ;PeristentObjectFile=Content/ModInstanceObject.uasset ;PersistentObjectPath will be build automaticly but you can set your own here ;PersistentObjectPath=/Game/Mods/ExampleMod/Content/ModInstanceObject.ModInstanceObject_C

+[Overwrites]
 Enable=True
 ;The folder where your stuff is located, mdml will recursivly iterate over it and create links for every file and delete if after closing
-Folder=OverrideContent
+Folder=OverwriteContent
 ```